MetaCell/cloud-harness/README.md

   * Submit batch and asynchronous workflows - based on Argo
   * Orchestrate Micro-services - based on Kafka

+## Command line tools

+CloudHarness provides the following command line tools to help application scaffolding and deployment.

+* `harness-deployment` - generate the helm chart to deploy on Kubernetes.
+* `harness-application` - create a new CloudHarness REST application.
+* `harness-codefresh` - generate the Codefresh continuous deployment specification.
+* `harness-generate` - generates server and client code for all CloudHarness REST applications.

 ## Get started

 ### Prerequisites